crate/cloud-tutorials/docs/edge/monitoring.rst

 Cluster monitoring dashboard
 ----------------------------

 This dashboard utilizes metrics provided by Prometheus.
-It monitors following
+It monitors the following
 metrics:

 - Number of running clusters